deja solis IS AN EXPERIENCED singer, songwriter, model, healer, and Artist IN northern california.

 —Marco Cochrane, Sculptor of the Bliss Dance Trilogy

 Home is where the heart is.
 Raising two boys, 4 dogs, 3 cats, pigs, chickens, goats, a large veggie garden, and an orchard, Deja’s daily life is dedicated to tending to her family and organic farm.
-She prides living a lifestyle off the grid, using solar power and well water to sustain a natural way of life.
+She prides living a holistic lifestyle, using solar power and well water to sustain a natural way of life.
 Her vision for the property is to create a Farm-to-Table outlet that brings people and music together on the land with organic farm-raised foods.

 Here's why a 45-foot tall nude sculpture may be coming to the National Mall.